Waterberg, Signature Lodge Safari

 For those with jumping experience, riders can go jumping on a small cross-country course.
 Jumping can be for individuals or small groups.

-After a warm up and few practice jumps, enjoy riding the course around the lake.
+After a warm up and few practice jumps, enjoy riding the course around the jumping lanes over small natural obstacles.

 Around the reserve, there are a number of small jumps and jumping lanes that can be enjoyed by all level of rider on the out-rides.